krisrast/cse15l-lab-reports/lab-report.md

 The working directory when the code was run was /home/lecture1.

-The argument given is a relative path from the working directory into the messages directory.
-The messages directory is in the lecture1 directory so the path given was valid and then the contents of the messages directory were listed.
-All of the files in the messages directory were properly listed in order so no errors occurred.
+The argument given is an absolute path to the messages directory.
+Since the "cat" command is used to view the contents of _files_ in the terminal and the path given is to a _directory_, there was an error and I recieved a message that the path specified is to a directory.
+Hence, an error occured when a path to a directory is used as the parameter for the "cat" command.

 ## cat Command With Path to a File
 > ![Image](abspath9.png)